openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

     - Data migration procedure compares version in metadata and binary
     - Data migration refuses to proceed because `backup version` > `binary version`.

-Decision to perform or refuse an data migration to schema compatible with newly loaded MicroShift version will be based on following facts:
+Decision to perform or refuse a data migration to schema compatible with newly loaded MicroShift version will be based on following facts:
 - version persisted in MicroShift's data dir (version that created/successfully ran using the data),